What's the Best Engine?

 The SR20 can bolt-in without cutting the firewall, though it's easier with an originally automatic-equpped car (which has a bigger central tunnel).

-See SR engine swap
+See main article: FJ engine swap

 The F20DET engine was basically a detuned race engine, a bit heavy but possibly Nissan's strongest ever engine.
-The stock engine can take massive boost and survive, while turning out incredible horsepower
+The stock engine can take massive boost and survive, while turning out incredible horsepower thanks to its 16-valve head.

 V6s and V8s?